auth0/docs/appliance/clock.md

-## Configuring Time Sincronization
+## Configuring Time Synchronization

-Auth0 uses several cryptographical function that depends on the system clock to be synchronized.
+Auth0 uses several cryptographic functions that depend on the system clock.

-If you are running Auth0 on a IaaS (Infrastracture as a Service) provider you can skip this document since this is automatically managed for you at a higher level.
+If you are running Auth0 on an IaaS (Infrastracture as a Service) provider (e.g. AWS, Microsoft Azure, etc.), you can skip this document since this is automatically managed for you.

-If you are running Auth0 on premises you will need to tell the appliance where is your company's ntp server.
-In most of the cases this is the same server than the Domain Controller, please consult your IT department for it.
+If you are running Auth0 on your own hardware or VM host, you will need to make sure the Auth0 Appliance has NTP configured correctly.
+In most cases, the NTP server is your Domain Controller.
+Please contact your IT administrator for details.

-You can change the address on the configuration section:
+You can change the NTP server address on the configuration section of the Dashboard:

 ![ss-2014-12-15T11-34-37.png](https://s3.amazonaws.com/blog.auth0.com/ss-2014-12-15T11-34-37.png)

-This can be either an ip address or a domain name.
+This can be either an IP address or a server name.

-### Fine tunning
+### Fine-tuning

-Auth0 uses [ntpd](http://doc.ntp.org/4.1.1/confopt.htm) for time synchronization.
+Internally, Auth0 uses [ntpd](http://doc.ntp.org/4.1.1/confopt.htm) for time synchronization.
 You can establish different configuration parameters as follows:

 ![ss-2014-12-15T11-36-53.png](https://s3.amazonaws.com/blog.auth0.com/ss-2014-12-15T11-36-53.png)